vkalithkar/ProjectPenney-UV/README.md

 ### Files included:

-* `main.py`: start here! code running the simulations, calling generate, score, and visualize functions
+* `main.py`: start here! code creating logs and running the simulations by calling augmentation function
 * `generate.py`: datagen functions for decks and combinations of player sequences
 * `score.py`: functions for processing and scoring individual games and larger simulations
 * `visualize.py`: function creating and storing heatmaps for both players winner frequencies
 * `game.py`: additional functions and variables stored within "Game" object across other modules
+* `helpers.py`: additional functions and the augmentation function to execute the simulation and create visualizations

+## Quick Start

+Open `main.py` and augment the parameters of the function `simulate_and_visualize()`, which is defined in `helpers.py`.
+This function will do everything except (generating, scoring, visualizing) for creating logs.

 ## Dependencies

-This repository uses numpy, pandas, matplotlib, and seaborn.
+This repository uses numpy, pandas, matplotlib, seaborn, datetime, sys, and os.

 ## Author: